lionell/pgapps/README.md

 [![Build Status](https://travis-ci.org/lionell/pgapps.svg?branch=master)](https://travis-ci.org/lionell/pgapps)

-This repository shows many different interfaces to interact with database.
+This repository contains different ways to interact with database.
 From simple CLI to colab notebook based on [WebSocket], deployed to the cluster.
+All of these are **demos** and are not designed to be used in production.

 ## How it works